lvdh/distributed-locustio-on-aws/README.md

 $ make
-install            Create the Locust environment and deploy a test suite for blazedemo.com deploy             Deploy modifications to the Locust test suite and/or CloudFormation templates uninstall          Delete the Locust environment
+install            Create the Locust environment and deploy a test suite for blazedemo.com deploy             Deploy modifications to the Locust test suite and/or CloudFormation templates uninstall          Delete the Locust environment, local dependencies and temporary files
 ```

 See [`Makefile`](Makefile) for a list of sub-targets called by `install`, `deploy` etc. in case you are developing/troubleshooting this codebase.